nav-e/nav-e/README.md

 ### In Progress

-- Find solution for `Maximum call stack size exceed`
-- Caching of map data to avoid "flickering"
+- Caching of map data to avoid "flickering" (doesn't apply for Google maps because of license restrictions)